 CUW engages with different Research Lines that focus on the co-evolution of utility companies, urban infrastructures and access to water from a historical and multiscalar perspective.
 Results are translated to Teaching formats and Publications, and communicated to wider audiences through a diversity of Events.

-Marcela López is an academic and writer, specializing in conflicts around access to water in cites.
+Marcela López is an academic and writer, specializing in access to water and inequalities in cites.
 She studied engineering (2000) and obtained a PhD in urban geography (2015) at the Freie Universität Berlin, Germany.
 Between 2017 and 2018, she was a Research Fellow at the Rachel Carson Center for Environment and Society, Munich.

 Rachel Carson Center for Environment and Society, LMU Munich